 It’s never easy to figure out what to get teenagers, is it?
 My two usually want the latest gaming console or iPhone, but they know that’s not normally on the list of possibilities, so they’re pretty good, and don’t ask.
 But even if we do decide to upgrade them from previous models, as parents we still want them to spend just a little bit less time looking at screens, and possibly a bit more in the company of their mums and dads!
-So here’s my updated list for 2020 of ideas for Christmas gifts for Teenagers.
-(You’ll also find some suggestions that are still relevant from last year’s post on Christmas presents for teens.
+So here’s my updated list for 2023 of ideas for Christmas gifts for Teenagers.
+(You’ll also find some suggestions that are still relevant from this post on Christmas presents for teens).

 Ideas on Christmas gifts for teenagers in 2020

-Disclosure/advertorial: some of these gift ideas for teens have been previously gifted to us by the brands.
-I have only included here the items which we’ve loved and would consider buying ourselves.
+Disclosure/advertorial: some of these gift ideas for teens have been previously gifted to us by the brands, and some brands have paid me to mention them.

 Teenage girl gift ideas